percona/pmm-doc/docs/using/backup.md

 # Backup and Restore

 !!! caution alert alert-warning "Caution"
-    Backup and restore features are a technical preview and currently only work with MySQL database servers backing up to Amazon AWS S3 storage locations.
-You must also enable this feature at container creation time by adding `-e ENABLE_BACKUP_MANAGEMENT=1` to your `docker run` command.
-After that, go to `/graph/backup` to check the Backup Management page.
+    Backup and restore features are a technical preview and currently only work with MySQL or MongoDB database servers backing up to Amazon AWS S3 storage locations.

+!!! summary alert alert-info "Summary"
+    - Enable backup features.
+    - Add a storage location.
+    - Satisfy backup preconditions:
+        - For MySQL:
+            - Confirm instance service parameters and storage location.
+            - Install required packages.

 ## Before you start

 - You have an AWS S3 storage account and location details for it.

-- There is only one MySQL instance running on the node.

-- MySQL is running:

-    - as a service via `systemd`;

-    - with the name `mysql` (to confirm, use `systemctl status mysql`);

-    - from a `mysql` system user account.

-- There is a `mysql` system group.

-- MySQL is using the `/var/lib/mysql` directory for database storage.

 - Backup management has been enabled: